DecarbNexus/useeio_sectors_disaggregation/README.md

 5) Use the "Tier" field to see whether impacts are direct (Tier 1), from immediate suppliers (Tier 2), or further upstream (Tier 3+).
 6) Use the "Scope" field to distinguish Scope 1 vs Scope 2 drivers.
 7) For deeper context on what a sector represents and how it is classified, check the "sector_classification" tab.

+Deeper dive (EEIO data): The workbook also includes underlying EEIO data to support advanced analysis:
+- Direct GHG impacts vector (`d_GHG`) – per‑sector direct intensity; can be diagonalized to `D` if needed
+- Direct requirements matrix (`A`)
+- Leontief inverse (`L`)

+These sheets let you reproduce or extend the decomposition, inspect technical coefficients, and verify totals.

 Additional reading and context:
 - Deep Value Chain Analysis and scaling corporate decarbonization investments (AIM Platform): https://aimplatform.org/what-is-deep-value-chain-analysis-and-how-can-it-scale-corporate-decarbonization-investments/